natcap/invest.users-guide/source/urban_cooling_model.rst

 Summary
 =======

-Urban heat mitigation is a priority for many cities that have undergone heat waves in recent years.
+Urban heat mitigation (HM) is a priority for many cities that have undergone heat waves in recent years.
 Vegetation can help reduce the urban heat island (UHI) effect by providing shade, modifying thermal properties of the urban fabric, and increasing cooling through evapotranspiration.
 This has consequences for the health and wellbeing of citizens through reduced mortality and morbidity, increased comfort and productivity, and the reduced need for air conditioning (A/C).
 The InVEST urban cooling model calculates an index of heat mitigation based on shade, evapotranspiration, and albedo, as well as distance from cooling islands (e.g. parks).
 The index is used to estimate a temperature reduction by vegetation.
 Finally, the model estimates the value of the heat mitigation service using two (optional) valuation methods: energy consumption and work productivity.

 Introduction
 ============